 The Future Leaders Scheme (FLS) is one of the Civil Service Talent Schemes, aimed at Grade 6/7 civil servants.
 You can read more in this blog post, these FAQs or via Civil Service Learning.
 It’s ‘designed to give civil servants who show high potential targeted development in areas such as leadership, commercial knowledge, and project management, so that they can get experience and insight into the skills they will need to become the leaders of the future’.

 After a four year hiatus, I returned to the Civil Service in November 2017 and applied for the FLS for the first time this year.
-Since putting in my application, I’ve been temporarily promoted to acting Deputy Director (of the Data-Driven Department and Culture Change team), and I’m experiencing the SCS for myself at the moment, which will finish in March 2019.
+Since putting in my application, I’ve become acting Deputy Director (of the Data-Driven Department and Culture Change team), and I’m experiencing the SCS for myself at the moment.

 I was umming and ahhing about applying to the FLS, then saw this tweet from CS Talent that 1,500 people had applied, so obviously my imposter syndrome took over.
 Thankfully, the wonderful DavidBuck tweeted this which was exactly what I need to spur me on.

-So I put my application in, and want to be open about how I answered the questions in my candidate statement.
-I’ve been meaning on publishing this for a while — NaBloPoMo has given me the guts to do it.
-James Arthur Cattell has already published his, and (as the leader we already know him to be) bought a bunch of us FLS applicants together to share in the experience together. ❤
+I put my application in, and want to be open about how I answered the questions in my candidate statement.
+I’ve been meaning on publishing this for a while — NaBloPoMo has given me the drive to do it.

 - Please outline your reasons for applying for the Future Leaders Scheme: